-In times gone by, it was believed that creative ideas came from outside of a person, like from The Muses in Ancient Greece – goddesses that visited people and gave them ideas.
-And, although it doesn’t fit with current scientific thinking, some people still like to think of creativity this way.
+In times gone by, however, it was believed that creative ideas came from outside of a person, like from The Muses in Ancient Greece – goddesses that visited people and gave them ideas.
+And perhaps because of how mysterious the process can seem, some creative people still talk about creativity in this way.
+For example, horror writer Stephen King talks about the muse when describing the writing process, and writer Stephen Pressfield talks about angels coming to help you with your work.

 Wherever creative ideas come from, some people are more creative than others, and there seems to be a connection between our childhood experiences and how creative we are.
 In his study of ninety-one very creative people, psychologist Mihaly Csikszentmihaly found that most had either had difficult childhoods or creative and supportive parents who exposed them to new ideas.
 Among the most creative, there aren’t as many people ‘in the middle’ who had normal childhoods, he says.
 However, many of us could be more creative, so what can we do to call on the muse or access whatever it is in our brains to increase our creativity?

 One thing we can do is give something a try.
 According to psychologist Adam Grant, many of us don’t bother to try because of fear of failing or looking stupid.
 He adds that creative people (original thinkers) also have fears and doubts, but often they’re even more afraid of failing to try.
 In his TED talk, he gives the example of Elon Musk, who believed that Tesla wouldn’t succeed but felt that it was so important that he had to try.
 Grant says that the people who succeed the most are often the ones who try the most, as generating more ideas increases the chances of creating something original.